apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-py">}}
-`PipelineResult` has a method `metrics()` which returns a `MetricResults` object that allows accessing metrics.
-The main method available in a `MetricResults` object, `query()`, allows for querying all metrics matching a given filter.
-It takes in a `MetricsFilter` object that can be constructed to filter by several different criteria.
-Querying a `MetricResults` object returns a dictionary of lists of `MetricResult` objects, with the dictionary organizing them by type (e.g., Counter, Distribution, and Gauge).
-The `MetricResult` object contains a `result()` function that gets the value of the metric, and contains a `key` property that contains information on the namespace and name of the metric.
+`PipelineResult` has a `metrics` method that returns a `MetricResults` object.
+The `MetricResults` object  lets you access metrics.
+The main method available in the `MetricResults` object, `query`, lets you query all metrics that match a given filter.
+The `query` method takes in a `MetricsFilter` object that you can use to filter by several different criteria.
+Querying a `MetricResults` object returns a dictionary of lists of `MetricResult` objects, with the dictionary organizing them by type, for example, `Counter`, `Distribution`, and `Gauge`.
+The `MetricResult` object contains a `result` function that gets the value of the metric and contains a `key` property.
+The `key` property contains information about the namespace and the name of the metric.
 {{< /paragraph >}}

 {{< highlight java >}}